My first book, published by Coconut Press in 2014 , is also my favorite book.

 The title refers to the size of the book (it is really small) as well as the way big feelings, both good and sad, seem to shrink as they recede into the distance.

 I’m Lauren Ireland.
 I learned (or whatever) how to write poems from being a person in the world and also from going to UMass Amherst.
-I live in Seattle with my husband and a cat and a big cardboard box full of copies of the following books:
+I live in Brooklyn with my husband and a cat and a big cardboard box full of copies of the following books:

 Plus two chapbooks